 - Herbal remedies

-If you do decide to add any type of alternative therapy to the treatments your doctor has prescribed, be sure to tell your doctor so that you can avoid negative side effects or dangerous drug interactions.
+If you do decide to add any type of alternative therapy to the treatments your physician has prescribed, be sure to tell your physician so that you can avoid negative side effects or dangerous drug interactions.

 Surgical Herniated Disc Treatments